-In order to set up a successful Facebook ad strategy, you must first answer this question: what do you want your ads to do?
+In order to set up a successful Facebook ad strategy, you need to answer this question first: what is the purpose of your ads?

-Do you want more followers?
+Do you want to gain more followers?
 More visits to your website?
 More sales?
 More engagement?
 No matter what your goal is, there is a Facebook marketing objective for you!

-First, you need to clarify what you prefer to use for your service marketing: images or video?
+At first, you need to clarify what you prefer to use for your business marketing: images or video?

-However, for your first campaigns consider using images, so that you can get your creative produced as quickly and as cheaply as possible.
+However, for your first campaigns consider using images instead, so that you can produce your ad as quickly and as cheaply as possible.

-Images: For social media, images don’t need very high quality so they look more like original posts from users and not as advertising.
-This is great as it means for you that you can use your cellular to take pics for your ads.
+Images: For social media, images do not need to be of very high quality, so they look more like original posts from users and not as advertising.
+This is great news, as it means that you can use your cell phone to take pics for your ads.

-Most smartphones have built-in cropping and filtering tools and other image editing tools can be used for further editing.
+Most smartphones have built-in cropping and filtering tools, and other image editing tools that can be used for further editing.

-Videos: Just like an image ad, you don’t need the video to be too polished for social media, so you can use a smartphone when starting out.
-Facebook suggests that 15 seconds is the ideal length for a video ad.
-And you can find plenty of editing apps for videos.
+Videos: just like an image ad, you do not need the video to be very polished for social media, so you can use a smartphone when you start out.
+Facebook suggests that 15 seconds are the ideal length for a video ad.
+You can also find plenty of editing apps for videos.

-After the image or video, the headline has the most impact on your service marketing performance.
-However, it needs to keep brief and get straight to the point.
+3. How to attract the viewer: headline and primary textApart from images and videos, headlines have the most impact on your business marketing performance.
+However, they need to be kept brief and get straight to the point.

 A clear call to action pushes the viewer to click on your ad immediately.
 This call to action should be strong and clear.
 Examples: ‘Subscribe’, ‘Book now’, Check out offer’ or ‘available 30% off now’ to give a sense of urgency to the audience.
 A strong offer is a sure shot for attracting the viewer.

-If they are cold audiences that don’t know about your brand, your message can be a bit gentle like ‘Learn more’, ‘See menu’ or Sign up’.
+In the case of “cold” audiences, that are not familiar with your brand, your message can be a bit more gentle, like ‘Learn more’, ‘See menu’ or Sign up’.

-The description is for the remaining text which is not included in the primary text or headline.
+The description refers to the remaining text, which is not included in the primary text or headline.

 Here you can describe your product or service in detail but keep it short, crisp and to the point.